-- What to Measure: - o Did the engagement process result in meaningful, actionable feedback? - ${\odot}$ $\,$ Were stakeholders able to share their priorities, concerns, and solutions? - Indicators: - Number and depth of public comments received. - ${\odot}$ $\,$ Stakeholder feedback about their ability to contribute effectively.
+- o Did the engagement process result in meaningful, actionable feedback? - o Were stakeholders able to share their priorities, concerns, and solutions?

+- Number and depth of public comments received. - Stakeholder feedback about their ability to contribute effectively.

 4. Integration of Feedback